 An estimated 48.9 million people are living with a disability in the US alone.
 This number approaches 1 billion when you consider the world’s entire population.
 That’s why website accessibility is a topic that can’t—and shouldn’t be—ignored.
 We believe that everyone should have equal access to the web, and we’re actively taking steps to make our own site, and the sites we create, more accessible.
 We hope this article helps others move in the same direction.
 In this blog, the second in a 4-part series, we will focus on what you can control when working with content.
 If you haven’t read our first accessibility post, start there to get up to speed on the basics, including the various angles from which accessibility should be addressed.
-Stay tuned for:
+You can also check out these related resources:

 First things first